Paroxetine in Brief

 Discontinuation symptoms include:

-- sensory disturbances (including paraesthesia, electric shock sensations
+- sensory disturbances (including paraesthesia, electric shock sensations and tinnitus)

 - sleep disturbances (including intense dreams)